 - Code of Federal Regulations, Title 14: Aeronautics and Space, Chapter I – Federal Aviation Administration, Department of Transportation, Subchapter C – Aircraft, Part 34 – Fuel Venting and exhaust emission requirements for turbine engine powered airplanes, and Part 36 – Noise standards: Aircraft type and airworthiness certification.

-Airservices has been assisting the aviation industry to meet Air Navigation (Aircraft Noise) Regulations 2018 since 1999.
-From December 2015, under delegation by the Secretary of Department of Infrastructure, Regional Development and Cities (the Department), Airservices will also confirm that aircraft meet the Air Navigation (Aircraft Engine Emissions) Regulations 1995 (Regulation 4) through existing international certification.
+Airservices has been assisting the aviation industry to meet Air Navigation (Aircraft Noise) Regulations since 1999.
+From December 2015, under delegation by the Secretary of Department of Infrastructure, Transport, Regional Development and Communications (the Department), Airservices also assists in identifying aircraft that meet the Air Navigation (Aircraft Engine Emissions) Regulations 1995 (Regulation 4) through existing international certification, via an Aircraft Engine Emissions support tool.

 Airservices can assist aircraft operators in meeting these requirements by identifying which of the sub-regulations, as outlined below, apply to their specific aircraft.

-An aircraft environmental assessment is advised if the operator:
+Confirmation of compliance with the aircraft environmental regulations is advised if the operator:

-- adds an aircraft to the Australian Civil Register
+- adds an aircraft to the Australian Civil Aircraft Register

-- operates an aircraft that has previously been assessed in accordance with the Regulations but has been modified which may affect its noise characteristics
+- operates an aircraft that has previously been assessed in accordance with the Air Navigation (Aircraft Noise) Regulations 2018 but has been modified which may affect its noise characteristics

-- changes ownership or registration of aircraft holding a 14(3)(a) permit.
+- changes ownership or registration of an aircraft holding a 14(3)(a) permit.

-Further information on each of the environmental regulations and the services offered by Airservices is available below:
+Further information on each of the environmental regulations and the services offered by Airservices, including how to apply, is available below:

 - aircraft noise regulations and assessment process